Klymaxx: History

 Five of the six members from the classic Klymaxx lineup (with Robbin Grider being the one exception) met up together in a 2004 episode of VH1's Bands Reunited, for which they had been invited to perform.
 Cooley appeared, but due to the unresolved friction/tension with other band members, she was not allowed to perform during the group's concert.
 Around this time, there was also an SNL episode featuring Halle Berry portraying Cooper.
 Klymaxx officially reformed shortly afterward, now billed as Klymaxx featuring Bernadette Cooper.
 Currently, individual members tour under Klymaxx featuring their namesake.

 In 2009, all six members of the classic lineup participated in the group's episode of the TV One series Unsung.

 On June 25, 2021, Klymaxx was inducted into the Women Songwriters Hall of Fame.
 All the members of Klymaxx accused the organization of honoring the touring lineup featuring Cheryl Cooley, whose contributions were minimal.
 Cooper, Malsby, and Joyce Irby noted that Cooley had edited the songwriting shares on ASCAP and Sony Music Publishing, by adding her name to the writing credits or taking sole credit in ASCAP's database.
 On the same day, Billboard magazine released a follow-up article bringing light to the fraudulent attempt uncovered by ASCAP and Sony ATV publishing.

+Recently, renewed interest in Klymaxx's legacy has appeared through social media and streaming platforms, introducing the group's influential catalog to the younger generations.
+Their status as one of the few all-female R&R/funk bands to play instruments, write, and produce their own music continues to be widely praised in retrospective on women in music.